 The third theater involves the evolution of the modern business model.
 Some notable examples include fair trade agreements, micro-finance loans for third-world individuals, and attempts to improve working conditions overseas.
 Your efforts should be noticeable in these places since one goal of such projects is to open up new markets across the globe.

 CSR isn’t just a buzzword anymore.
 It’s a key element of the modern business world.
-By adopting the right CSR marketing strategies, you can ensure that your company finds the success it needs to keep paying it forward.
+By adopting the right CSR marketing platform and strategies, you can ensure that your company finds the success it needs to keep paying it forward.